LionelRohner/shiny-clippy/README.md

 - **Copy the Result**
   - Copy the text from the Shiny Clippy text box.
   - Paste the text into any application on your Windows host.

+## Local Testing

+From root folder run one of the following to start a local development server:

+- `npx serve`
+- `python -m http.server 8000`

+Open localhost in browser for testing.